 MCAT Math Tricks

 Do you know that you can make “magic” with numbers on the MCAT?
-In fact, understanding some basic principles of math can make certain aspects of the MCAT easier saving you testing time in the long run.
+In fact, since you are not allowed to use a calculator on the MCAT, understanding some basic principles of math can make certain aspects of the MCAT easier saving you testing time in the long run.
 All you have to know is that your power comes from being efficient and recognizing patterns.

 Tip #1: Pay Attention to Multiples